software-assignments-spring2022/project-proposal-team7/instructions.md

 # Project Proposal

-Write a proposal for a software product you would like to pursue for the majority of the semester.
+Wa proposal for a software product you would like to pursue for the majority of the semester.
 Make it obvious, interesting, and make the need for it sound convincing.

 ## Collaboration